 All the code that we will run on our arena system (base game code, visualization code and computer vision code) is open source and can be accessed with instructions here.

 The ghosts will not take physical form, but will instead be projected onto the arena.
-Assume that the ghosts will be traveling at 14” per second, although they may be sped up depending on the performance of the participating PacBots.
+Assume that the ghosts will be traveling at 7” per second, which translates to 2 grid units per second, although they may be sped up depending on the performance of the participating PacBots.
 The ghosts will act independently of each other; they will not assist each other in locating and chasing your PacBot.
 They will have slight differences in their code to prevent all ghosts from following the same path.
 These differences will mimic the differences of the code in the actual game of Pacman, found here.
 To catch a ghost, your PacBot must enter the grid space currently occupied by the ghost.
 Likewise, for a ghost to catch your PacBot, it must also occupy the same grid space simultaneously.
 When a ghost catches your PacBot, the signal to pause will be sent out.
 Your PacBot must enter standby mode at this time (read: stop all movement).
 The PacBot will be placed at its home position, and then the game will be resumed.
 When your Pacbot catches a ghost, gameplay will continue uninterrupted and the ghost will return to its home position.
 At the beginning of the game, Blinky will start just outside its home position, and approximately every 5 seconds, another ghost will exit the enclosure.
 The ghosts are temporarily eliminated when they are caught, and will respawn at their home position.

 Each robot must be fully autonomous and automatically respond to signals outlined in this document.